 Something entirely unique and patented with JH Audio and the Layla, in particular, is their freqphase technology.
-At a basic level, JH Audio contend that typical multi-driver monitors with different time signatures, positioned in parallel at the front, need to account for timing using distance as a factor.
+At a basic level, JH Audio contends that typical multi-driver monitors with different time signatures, positioned in parallel at the front, need to account for timing using distance as a factor.
 If these designs use equal length tubes and they are not staggered in time you will get serious cancellation issues at the crossover point.

 These issues cannot be fixed with equalization or simply moving the crossovers.
-With freq phase the low, mid and high BA drivers are positioned differently with different tube lengths to account for the speed of each driver, particularly the highs.
+With freq phase, the low, mid, and high BA drivers are positioned differently with different tube lengths to account for the speed of each driver, particularly the highs.
 Check out Jerry’s own demonstration video below for something a little more in-depth on freqphase.

 The final pitch and the one I think will grab your attention right away when considering to go custom is the Luthier design itself which is just outstanding.
 This is a Bacote wood shell using a Damascus plate with their signature FlyGirl logo on top and wrapped in a gold band.

 Now I am used to wood in custom designs but this is an entire shell of layered exotic wood which is first for me.
 If ever there is a pitch to go custom this is it.
 The whole design is also made a lot easier by one of the coolest online design tools I have seen for CIEMs.
 Buying made simple is a powerful weapon.